Getting evidence to support your PIP claim

 Keeping a PIP diary

 If your condition fluctuates (you have good and bad days) it can be helpful to keep a diary.
 A diary is a handy way to record your bad days and how they affected you.
-You could use a diary as evidence as well as use it to help you fill in your PIP claim form.
+You could use a diary as evidence as well as use it to help you fill in your 'How your disability affects you' form.
 To help you, you can use our template diary.
 You can also ask someone to help you write it.

-Don’t delay returning your PIP claim form or attending an assessment because you’re waiting on supporting evidence.
+Don’t delay returning your 'How your disability affects you' form or attending an assessment because you’re waiting on supporting evidence.
 You can always tell the DWP that you’ll send the evidence at a later date.

-If you need to, send any supporting evidence after your PIP claim form has been sent.
+If you need to, send any supporting evidence after the 'How your disability affects you' form.